 It’s important to make sure that all employees understand the appropriate steps to take when reporting suspected illicit behavior.
 When they believe you’re taking the ethical route, they will follow.

-This article is for informational purposes only and not for the purpose of providing legal advice.
-You should contact legal counsel to obtain advice with respect to legal obligations under Sarbanes-Oxley or other statutes.
+This article is for informational purposes only and not to provide legal advice.
+You should contact legal counsel to obtain advice concerning legal obligations under Sarbanes-Oxley or other statutes.